antonioribeiro/google2fa-qrcode/README.md

 ### QRCode For Google2FA

-The purpose of this package is to provide an easy way to plot QRCode for Google2FA.
+This is package is [Goole2FA](https://github.com/antonioribeiro/google2fa) integrated with a QRCode generator, providing an easy way to plot QRCode for your two factor authentication.
 For documentation related to Google2FA, please check the [documentation of the main package](https://github.com/antonioribeiro/google2fa).

 ## Requirements